marcelcorso/gcloud-pubsub-emulator/README.md

 gcloud-pubsub-emulator
 ----------------------
 This repository contains the Docker configuration for Google's PubSub emulator.
+It's mainly the dockerization and documentation of https://github.com/prep/pubsubc

 Installation
 ------------